gvwilson/sdxjs/layout-engine/index.md

 ## How can we position rows and columns?

--   Suppose we start with the upper left corner of the browser (X0, Y1)
+-   Suppose we start with the upper left corner of the browser (0, 0)
     -   Upper because we lay out the page top-to-bottom
     -   Left because we are doing left-to-right layout
 -   If the cell is a block, just place it
 -   If the cell is a row:
+    -   Calculate y1 = y0 + height
     -   Place the first child at (x0, y1)
     -   Place the next child at (x0 + width, y1)
 -   If the cell is a column:
-    -   Place the first child at (x0, y1)
+    -   Place the first child at (x0, y0 + height0)
-    -   Place the next at (x0, y1 - height), etc.
+    -   Place the next at (x0, y0 + height0 + height1), etc.
 -   Derive three classes from previous classes to save testing (and printing space)

 <%- include('/inc/file.html', {file: 'placed-block.js'}) %>